Before we begin I want to give a short explanation to make sure we’re all on the same page on this one.

 Should you lie to your partner regarding sensitive topics, such as their appearance?

 This is a sensitive topic, especially if the subject is regarding personal issues such as a persons appearance.
 Many people battle internally with the way they see themselves on a daily basis.

 What should you do when they ask you if that new top you hate looks good?

 This should be pretty straight forward right?
 We should all be honest, all the time about everything and anything!
-In a perfect world yes we should, but I’m going to level with you here..
+In a perfect world yes we should, but let’s not fuck about here..
 This isn’t a perfect world.
 We can’t pretend life is all sunshine and rainbows because it’s not.

 This may be slightly confusing but I suggest taking both options and mixing them together.
 A bit like when you were child, you know?
 When you were creating a mixture of some form, you would get mud and weeds and any other delightful specimen you could find scattered about the garden to throw into your concoction.
 Once you had your winning combination (basically run out of options).
 You’d chuck it all together in a big pot and mix it all up to make a potion, as if you were studying at Hogwarts.

 I cant imagine any of the nonsense I’ve just rambled on about making much sense so let me give you an example.

 Not in the slightest sweetheart, you look as if you have just found a big pile of cow patt, dived in, rolled around then clambered through a hedge backwards.